iniqkyyy/notes-2/docs/Semester 3/Photonics Notes/Class Notes/class3.md

     - $$x = \text{thickness of material, same unit as }\alpha$$
 - energy of light in = energy of light out (reflect + refract + absorb)
   - $$100\% = r(\lambda)+t(\lambda)+\alpha(\lambda)+s(\lambda)$$
+  - reflect, transmit (refract), absorb, and specular reflect (in order above)
 - Emission Line Spectrum
   - more next class
   - all materials have specific wavelengths that are emitted, can graph with spikes in each wavelength it is emitting